Skip to main content

 • Photographs

-The archival principle of original order was strictly maintained in processing and arranging the materials in this collection in order to preserve any obtainable or inferable information about Murayama’s writing process.
+The archival principle of original order was strictly maintained in processing and arranging the materials in the physical portion of this collection in order to preserve any obtainable or inferable information about Murayama’s writing process.
+The materials in the born-digital portion of this collection have been rearranged to better align with the intellectual arrangement of the physical materials.

 Dates